-There’s something really satisfying about modelling small N scale model trains layouts.
+There’s something really satisfying about modeling small N scale model trains layouts.
 Their tiny size also means that no matter what kind of place you’re living in, you’ll be able to find one that suits your needs.

 So chances are good you’re on this page because you’re not sure what type of model layout you want.
 Well, we’re here to help!

 The numbers in the title refer to feet.
-So a 4×8 N scale train layout is just a layout that fits in a 4×8 feet (which is roughly 1.25×2.5 meters for non-Americans) area and so on.
+So a 4×8 N scale train layout plan is just a layout that fits in a 4×8 feet (which is roughly 1.25×2.5 meters for non-Americans) area and so on.

 Building a layout can be a personal thing because it totally depends on your personal preference.
 Are you building an early 1800’s American Wild West-style train layout, or a futuristic Japanese bullet train layout?
 Maybe you’ve got a big 8×8 area to work in, whereas the next person can only fit something in a 2×3.
 It’s totally dependant on you!

 Before you start though, you need to know what you’re going to be building on as well!
 Are you going to spend the time to build a permanent model train table in your garage, or just use an old trestle table?
 A really popular method is to use a door as your base.